CalPolyTriathlon/calpolytriathlon/index.markdown

 team-photo: IMG_1031.jpg
 ---

-The Cal Poly Triathlon Team is the largest club sport on campus, appealing to any level of athlete.
+The Cal Poly Triathlon Team is a club sport on campus, appealing to any level of athlete.
 Whether you consider yourself a veteran swim-bike-runner, or are just joining to complete your first triathlon, we welcome you to our family with open arms, bikes, and shoes!

 Our team mission is: _​to make the sport of triathlon accessible and affordable for all collegiate athletes, while promoting a competitive and fun atmosphere to help members achieve their athletic goals_